Can You Get Car Insurance Coverage with a Suspended Driver’s License?

 If you receive a restricted license, your insurer may still drop you from their policy.
 Luckily, you can purchase insurance under high-risk plans.
 These do cost more, and if your license is reinstated permanently, you may still be required to have an SR-22 form.

 In this case, your best option is to try obtaining quotes from multiple providers.
 The more quotes you receive, the better your chances are of unlocking premiums that will not break the bank.

 Likewise, the high-risk policies may offer discounts if you roll over other insured products, such as multiple vehicles (including those that do not require a high-risk coverage) and homeowner’s insurance.

-Bottom line speak with an agent and explore your options.
+The bottom line is that you should speak with an agent and explore your options.
 Explain the reasons for your suspension, your concerns, and hopefully, the agent can find a policy that works to keep you covered even if you cannot drive for a few months (or even years).